haugene/docker-transmission-openvpn/README.md

               docker-transmission-openvpn
 ```

 This will start a container as described in the "Run container from Docker registry" section.
-This means that you should have the folders "completed, incomplete and watch" in /your/storage/path, and pia-credentials.txt in /your/config/path.

 ### Known issues
 Some have encountered problems with DNS resolving inside the docker container.
 This causes trouble because OpenVPN will not be able to resolve the host to connect to.
 If you have this problem, please refer to issue #4 on GitHib and you might want to use the `RESOLV_OVERRIDE` flag described in "Network configuration options"